Kayan Language Legacy Project

 Edit this paragraph to highligh

-My conversation with Jau Anyi (Taman Harun) about Kayan migration to Sarawak.
+My conversation with Jau Anyi (Taman Harun) from Lung Paney (Long Panai) about Kayan migration to Sarawak.
 Lung marung tam bulak ne' ha Sarawak.

 Roselind: Duman kuri?
 What year?

 Taman Harun: Je'eh.
 Duman jaka' perang Jepun.
-Don't really know.
-Around the time of the Japanese occupation.
+I don't really know but it would be around the time of the Japanese occupation.

 Roselind: Kuri nah umun ka' re?
 How old do you think you are?

-Taman Harun: Sayak pulu nunan lo.
+Taman Harun: Saya' pulu nunan lo.
 Maybe 80's

 Roselind: Nun lung aleng kitam marung itam Kayan bulak hinih?
-Do you know any stories about how we migrate here?
+Do you know any stories about how we migrated here?

 Taman Harun: Kurin daha' tih avin kelunan lap jaka' daha' pekayo.
-They said the people left because of the *civil unrest.
+They said the people left because of the *civil unrest, tribal fighting.

 Roselind: Daha' hi pekayo?
 Who were fighting?